poplatek/junction18-public/README.md

 Pre-configured Raspberry Pis
 ----------------------------

-For the challenge we can lend a few Raspberry Pis (3 Model B+) with a reasonably fast 32GB SD card.
+For the challenge we can lend a Raspberry Pi (3 Model B+) with a reasonably fast 32GB SD card.
 They have Debian-based Raspbian 9 and a selection of potentially useful libraries and utilities already installed.
 The full lists of packages are found in `doc` directory.
+Depending on the amount of participating teams you might get more than one RasPi.

 * [Installed Raspbian/Debian packages](doc/installed_packages.txt)
 * [Installed pip packages for Python 2](doc/installed_pip_packages.txt)